The death penalty is the ultimate cruel, inhuman and degrading punishment and a violation of the right to life.

 It represents an unacceptable denial of human dignity and integrity.
 Once carried out, it cannot be reversed, and as criminal justice systems are open to error and discrimination, there is always a risk that innocent people will be killed.
 The death penalty has never been reliably shown to deter criminal behaviour more effectively than other punishments.

-Studies show that the death penalty is imposed disproportionately on the most marginalised groups in society, such as the poor, indigenous people, ethnic, sexual and religious minorities, people with mental health problems and learning difficulties.
+Studies show that the death penalty is imposed disproportionately on the most marginalised groups in society, such as the poor, indigenous people, ethnic, sexual and religious minorities, people with mental health problems and people with learning difficulties.
 The death penalty is often handed down in procedures without adequate fair trial safeguards.

 While waiting for their execution, often for years on end, death row prisoners are frequently detained in particularly harsh conditions, irrespective of whether or not they present an actual security risk.
 Death row has been characterised as a living hell.
 The severe emotional distress these prisoners experience during the lengthy wait for execution – sometimes referred to as ‘the death row phenomenon’ – has been found to violate the international prohibition against torture.